nsrr/wsc-documentation/pages/README.md

 # About

-The Wisconsin Sleep Cohort (WSC) is an ongoing longitudinal study of the causes, consequences, and natural history of sleep disorders, particularly sleep apnea.
-The WSC uses overnight in-laboratory sleep studies (in-patient studies at the University of Wisconsin - Madison ICTR's CTRC) conducted with a baseline sample of 1500 Wisconsin state employees, assessed at four-year intervals.
+The [Wisconsin Sleep Cohort (WSC)](https://pophealth.wisc.edu/research/the-wisconsin-sleep-cohort/) is an ongoing longitudinal study of the causes, consequences, and natural history of sleep disorders, particularly sleep apnea.
+The WSC uses overnight in-laboratory sleep studies (in-patient studies at the University of Wisconsin - Madison ICTR's CTRC) conducted with a baseline sample of 1,500 Wisconsin state employees, assessed at four-year intervals.

 With approximately 100 publications, the WSC study has produced seminal findings on the wide prevalence of sleep apnea; the longitudinal association of sleep apnea with cardiovascular, mental health, and mortality outcomes; and risk factors for sleep disorders including weight gain, the menopausal transition, and alcohol use.
 The WSC also maintains multiple national and international collaborations related to basic science and population-level sleep research, including partnerships with groups at Stanford, the University of Chicago, Harvard, Toronto, the UK, Poland, France, and others.

+The National Sleep Research Resource is grateful to the Wisconsin Sleep Cohort for sharing these data.

 ## Citation and acknowledgement